Reading:

 • You choose what time you want to fly

-• You choose where you want to fly to
+• You decide where you want to fly to

 • You choose where you want to fly from

-• You choose how much you want to pay
+• You decide how much you want to pay

-This is more difficult in retail due to the nature of how the specifications differ.
-There’s no one-way to write about or present your product and because of this, the algorithm needs to develop an understanding for what products are the same or similar, even when described in different non-standardized ways.
+This is difficult in retail due to how the specifications differ, and there needs to be a way to write about or present your product.
+Because of this, the algorithm needs to understand what products are the same or similar, even when described in different non-standardized ways.

 That’s not to say this shift can’t happen in retail.
 Some industries are more prone than others – technology for example.

-It’s much easier to compare two different types of laptops or headphones, than it is to compare two different types of t-shirts.
+It’s much easier to compare two types of laptops or headphones than two types of t-shirts.

 Demand forecasting